2019 Washington Nationals season: June

-Preparing for a three-game series against the Atlanta Braves on June 21, the Nationals optioned infielder Adrián Sánchez to the Class-AA Harrisburg Senators and called up right-hander Joe Ross from Class-AAA Fresno.
+Preparing for a three-game series against the Atlanta Braves on June 21, the Nationals optioned infielder Adrián Sánchez to the Double-A Harrisburg Senators and called up right-hander Joe Ross from Triple-A Fresno.
 The Nationals extended their winning streak to a season-high five games as Strasburg bested former Cy Young Award-winning southpaw Dallas Keuchel, who was making his season debut after the Braves signed him earlier in the month.
 Despite letting the first two batters in the ninth inning reach base, Suero retired the side to earn his first major league save, with the final out being recorded on a shallow flyball by the sliding right fielder Robles.
 On June 22, with a chance to simultaneously secure a series win against the division-leading Braves and get back to a .500 record for the season, the Nationals jumped out to a four-run lead behind former Brave Aníbal Sánchez, only for their league-worst bullpen to once again melt down.
 Rosenthal and Rainey combined to give up the lead in the seventh inning, with Rosenthal walking all three batters he faced before Rainey walked shortstop Dansby Swanson to force in a run and then gave up a bases-clearing double to first baseman Freddie Freeman.
 Entering for the eighth inning with a one-run lead, Ross gave up four runs, including a three-run Swanson homer, to take the loss.
 Matt Grace coughed up one final Atlanta run in the ninth inning, and the Nationals lost 13–9.
 The next day, the Nationals bought out Rosenthal's club option for the 2020 season and released him.
-Martinez told reporters the Nationals decided it was "time to move on" as Rosenthal continued to struggle with his command despite his lengthy rehab stint with Class-AA Harrisburg.
+Martinez told reporters the Nationals decided it was "time to move on" as Rosenthal continued to struggle with his command despite his lengthy rehab stint with Double-A Harrisburg.
 The Nationals also optioned Ross back to Fresno, recalling McGowin and fellow right-hander Austin Voth, who was tasked with the June 23 spot start.
 Showing a marked improvement in his velocity from the previous season as his fastball topped 95 mph throughout his six innings, Voth pitched well, striking out a career-high seven batters while allowing just two runs, both solo homers, on four hits.
 Rainey took the loss as he gave up two runs in the top of the tenth inning and the Nationals left the tying and winning runs on base against Braves closer Luke Jackson.